Match fixing in association football: Sierra Leone

 In July 2014 a total of 15 people were indefinitely suspended by the Sierra Leone Football Association over allegations of match-fixing - 4 players (Ibrahim Kargbo, Ibrahim Koroma, Samuel Barlay and Christian Caulker) as well as 3 referees and 8 officials, including Rodney Michael.
 Koroma later denied the allegations, and an inquiry into the allegations was also announced.
 The bans on the 15 players was lifted in March 2015.

 In April 2019 ex-Sierra Leone international Ibrahim Kargbo was one of four African former international footballers banned for life by FIFA due to "match manipulation".

 Spain

 In May 2019 a number of people (including current and former players) were arrested by police in Spain investigating match-fixing allegations.

+In March 2023, FC Barcelona were accused of bribing a referee official.
+Police raided the referral office in September 2023.

 Sweden

 In November 2019 Nigerian player Dickson Etuhu was found guilty of match fixing by a Swedish court, and said he would appeal.
 Both Defence and Prosecution said they would appeal the sentence.